chloebuilds/shakemon/README.md

 # Shakemon
-Using the PokeAPI with the Shakespearean API to provide a Shakespearean description of the chosen pokemon to send back to the frontend with the Pokemon name and sprite.
+A full-stack app that displays information about a given Pokemon.
+It uses the PokeAPI in the backend based on user input from the frontend to request the Pokemon's name, sprite and description.
+In the backend, the returned description is then passed to the Shakespearean translator API to provide a Shakespearean description of the chosen pokemon.
+Then the data is sent back to the frontend and rendered to the user interface.

 # Technologies Used
 - Node.js & Express